-Samples and data may only be shared in the context of non-commercial studies which are relevant to the advancement of TB or related research.
+Samples and data may only be shared in the context of non-commercial studies which are relevant to the advancement of TB or related research and for which any forthcoming products will adhere to the Bill & Melinda Gates Global and Open Access Policy.
 Seeking direct financial benefits for the samples and/or data that have been shared is not permitted.

-The shared samples may only be used towards completion of primary and secondary project aims as described in the sample request.
-Any additional/new involvements needing the use of these samples will require a new sample sharing request to allow for expansion of the MTA extending the use of the samples to other projects.
+The shared samples and the shared data may only be used towards completion of primary and secondary project aims as described in the sample and/or data sharing request.
+Any additional/new involvements needing the use of these samples and/or this data will require a new sample and/or data sharing request to allow for expansion of the Material and Data Transfer Agreement (MDTA) extending the use of the samples and/or the data to other projects.

 How can sharing of samples and data be requested?

-Requests for sample or data sharing can be submitted by filling out the “PredictTB Sample and Data Sharing Request Form” and submitting it via email to the Secretary of the Sample Management Committee (Jill Winter, jwinter@).
-PLEASE do not submit a request before the completion of sample and data collecting, which is 31 July 2022, as these requests will not be answered. catalysisfoundation.org
+Requests for sample or data sharing can be submitted by filling out the “PredictTB sample or data sharing request form” and submitting it via email to the Secretary of the Sample Management Committee (predictsamples@). linq-management.com

-In the case of sample sharing, a Material Transfer Agreement (MTA) will be signed between each site that sends samples and the requesting party.
-After the MTA is completed and signed, samples will be shipped within 90 calendar days provided all regulatory approvals are in place for shipping of the samples.
+In the case of sample sharing, an MDTA will be signed between each site that sends samples and the requesting party.
+After the MDTA is completed and signed, samples will be shipped within 90 calendar days provided all regulatory approvals are in place for shipping of the samples.

-After a data sharing request has been granted, a Data Transfer Agreement (DTA) will be signed between each site that sends data and the requesting party.
-After the DTA is completed and signed, the data will be provided either directly from the NIH data manager or through C-PATH as the public data resource.
+After a data sharing request has been granted, an MDTA will be signed between each site that sends data and the requesting party.
+After the MDTA is completed and signed, the data will be provided through locked or public databases.

 Please note: The requesting party must state that they have the funds available for conducting the proposed work when submitting a sample and/or data sharing request.

-We encourage the requesting research team to communicate with the PredictTB study team prior to submitting a formal request to better understand the nature of the provided samples.
-Any communication should be directed to Jill Winter (jwinter@) who will then put the requestor in direct contact with the appropriate study team member. catalysisfoundation.org
+We encourage the requesting research team to communicate with the PredictTB study team prior to submitting a formal request to better understand the nature of the provided samples/data.
+Any communication should be directed to the Secretary of the Sample Management Committee (predictsamples@), who will then put the requestor in direct contact with the appropriate study team member. linq-management.com

-For further information please refer to the details of the sample and data sharing process.
+For further information please refer to the details of the sample and data sharing.